pa56/SegNetonCityscapes/README.md

 The project focuses on the pixel level semantic segmentation of urban scenarios by implementing segnet deep convolutional neural network architecture.

-The model architecture was coded on colab jupyter notebook, and dataset used is available in the dataset folder.
+The model architecture was coded on colab jupyter notebook, and dataset used is from cityscape dataset.

 Following is the example of some urban images and ground truth for semantic segmentation.